infojunkie/musicxml-midi/README.md

-MusicXML MMA Converter
+MusicXML to MIDI converter
 ======================

-A MusicXML converter to MIDI via [Musical MIDI Accompaniment (MMA)](http://www.mellowood.ca/mma/).
+A suite of tool to convert MusicXML scores to MIDI via [Musical MIDI Accompaniment (MMA)](http://www.mellowood.ca/mma/).

 ![GitHub Build Status](https://github.com/infojunkie/musicxml-mma/workflows/Test/badge.svg)

 # Installation
 - Install `xmllint` (included in [libxml2](http://www.xmlsoft.org/) on most platforms)
-- Install `jq`
+- Install `jq` (only needed for automated tests)
 - `git submodule update --init --recursive`
 - `npm install && npm run build`

 # Converting a MusicXML score
-- `npm run convert:unroll song.musicxml` to unroll a MusicXML score by expanding all jumps and repeats, to `song.unrolled.musicxml`
+- `npm run convert:unroll song.musicxml` to unroll a MusicXML score by expanding all jumps and repeats at `stdout`
-- `npm run convert:mma song.musicxml` to both unroll a score and convert it to an MMA script `song.mma`
+- `npm run convert:mma song.musicxml` to both unroll a score and convert it to an MMA script at `stdout`
-- `npm run convert:midi song.mma` to convert an MMA script to MIDI `song.mid`
+- `npm run convert:midi /path/to/song.mma` to convert an MMA script to MIDI `/path/to/song.mid`
-- `npm run convert song.musicxml` to convert a MusicXML score to MIDI `song.mid`, as an aggregate of the above transformations
-- `npm run convert:timemap song.musicxml` to convert a score to a timemap JSON file `song.timemap.json`
+- `npm run convert:timemap song.musicxml` to convert a score to a timemap JSON file at `stdout`
 - `./scripts/midi-timemap.js song.mid` to convert a MIDI file to a timemap JSON file at `stdout`

 # Serving a conversion API endpoint